 • Airfare: You will be responsible for your own airfare to and from Kauai.
 Lihue is the only major airport on Kauai (LIH)

 The cost of this workshop includes only that which is covered in the the “What’s included” section of this page.
-A non refundable fee of $600 dollars is required to reserve your spot on the workshop.
-Full payment is required thirty days before the workshop starts.
-Trip insurance is strongly encouraged in case you have to cancel or unlikely event that the workshop gets cancelled due to weather or any other unforeseen circumstances.
+A down payment of $600 dollars is required to reserve your spot on the workshop.
+Full payment is required no later than ninety days before the workshop starts.
+Trip insurance is strongly encouraged in case you have to cancel.
+Insurance will also protect you in the unlikely event that the workshop gets cancelled due to weather or any other unforeseen circumstances.

 This workshop is open to photographers of all skill levels.